PaddlePaddle/FastDeploy/docs/get_started/installation/iluvatar_gpu.md

 ### 4.3 PaddleOCR-VL series
 #### 4.3.1 PaddleOCR-VL-0.9B

-- (Optional) Install paddleocr
+- (Optional) Build and install paddleocr from source

 To install the latest `paddleocr`, you can compile it from source.
-The image contains a compilation and installation based on source code `39128c2c7fd40be44d8f33498cabd4ec10f1bfcd`.
+The version in the image is `3.3.2`.

 ```bash
 git clone -b main https://github.com/PaddlePaddle/PaddleOCR.git